bradygaster-zz/azure-tools-vscode/README.md

 - Initial release

 ### Issues:
-- West US is only supported region
+- West US is only supported region for new creates

 ## Features:
 - Login using interactive browser authentication